farisnasution/susumu/README.md

 # susumu

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Bunch of utility

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Faris Nasution

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.